WarBuggy/in254/design.md

 ## Sustenance

 * Standard meals are a nutrient paste substance delivered directly to each bunker via the life support system.
-* Packaged CHO (nutrient, oxygen, water supply) is delivered monthly and fed into the central system without human intervention.
+* Packaged CHO (nutrient, oxygen, water supply) is delivered every cycle and fed into the central system without human intervention.
 * Food delivery and life support are automated to maximize operational reliability and efficiency, leaving no opportunity for accidental shortages or escape.

 ## Logistics

-* Every month, a cargo shuttle arrives to exchange supplies and pick up processed products.
+* Every cycle, a cargo shuttle arrives to exchange supplies and pick up processed products.
 * Cargo, supplies, and inmate-specific items (mail, purchased goods, rewards) are transported via beam technology.
 * Products, ores and items are beamed directly to and from cargo shuttle hovering at high altitude above the colony.
 * Escape is futile due to the combination of lethal environment, automated logistics, and fully controlled supply chains.